MarcToussaint/rai-maintenance/help/doxygen.md

 Warning: The in code documentation is not well maintained in rai at all.
-When coding we typically code-browse into headers and read comments their directly.
+When coding we typically code-browse into headers and read comments there directly.
 But at least for the older parts of the code, the doxygen comments might still be useful.

 * To generate the API, first install doxygen
 ```
-sudo apt-get doxygen doxygen-gui
+sudo apt install doxygen doxygen-gui
 ```
 * Call the wizard `doxywizard &`
 * Select `rai/rai` as working directory (e.g. `$HOME/git/robotics-course/rai/rai`)